wills106/homeassistant-solax-modbus/README.md

 # homsassistant-solax-modbus
 ## Release 0.5.9 onwards is only compatible with Home Asisstant 2022.07 onwards.
 For Home Assistant installation prior to 2022.07 please use Release 0.5.8

+## 0.7.0 Beta x adds in preliminary support for Sofar Solar

 SolaX Power Modbus custom_component for Home Assistant

 Support Modbus over RS485 & TCP